FAIRChemistry/animl-specifications/specifications/animl.md

     - Multiple: True
     - Description: Individual Sample, referenced from other parts of this AnIML document.
     - XML: Sample
-- id
-    - Type: string
-    - Description: Anchor point for digital signature.
-This identifier is referred to from the 'Reference' element in a Signature.
-Unique per document.
-    - XML: @id

 ### AuditTrailEntrySet

 Container for audit trail entries describing changes to this document.

-- id
-    - Type: string
-    - Description: Anchor point for digital signature.
-This identifier is referred to from the 'Reference' element in a Signature.
-Unique per document.
-    - XML: @id
 - audit_trail_entry
     - Type: [AuditTrailEntry](#AuditTrailEntry)
     - Multiple: True